perforce/helix-authentication-extension/README.md

-This Helix Server extension facilitates Single-Sign-On (SSO) authentication, directing end users to the Helix Authentication Service to authenticate using an identity provider that supports the either the OpenID Connect or SAML 2.0 authentication protocols.
+This Helix Server extension facilitates Single-Sign-On (SSO) authentication, directing end users to the Helix Authentication Service to authenticate using an identity provider that supports either the OpenID Connect or SAML 2.0 authentication protocols.

 ## Overview

 The Helix Authentication Extension is installed on the Helix Server, and hooks into the authentication "triggers" in the server.
-Whenever a user initiates an authentication with the server, they will be directed to the Helix Authentication Service using their default web browser, which in turns redirects the user to the configured identity provider (IdP).
+Whenever a user attempts to authentication with the server, they will be directed to the Helix Authentication Service via their default web browser, which in turns redirects the user to the configured identity provider (IdP).
 Once the user has successfully authenticated with the IdP, a ticket will be issued by the Helix Server, at which point the user can interact with Helix Server.